hadarsonego/vagrant_nginx_chef/README.md

 Vagrant box is a pri-configured virtual box instance that you can download from these websites for your need.
 In our case we used "ubuntu/trusty64" that has allready chef & ruby installed and i dowsnloaded it from the first website.
+(If you want to download it from command line you can use `vagrant init ubuntu/trusty64; vagrant up --provider virtualbox`command.

 A.https://atlas.hashicorp.com/boxes/search